CamileM/Research/README.md

 ## What are Public Subnets?

--
+- Public Subnet has an Internet Gateway attached which is used by the EC2 instances to access the internet.

 ## NACIs vs Security Groups?
 Stateful vs Stateless.
 (Inbound and Outbound)

-## NAC rules for a our Node-Sample-App Public Subnet (Where do cliebts cine in?)
+## NAC rules for a our Node-Sample-App Public Subnet (Where do clients come in?)
 ## port 80...
-You want loggin to install stufff?
+You want loggin to install stuff?
 Port 22...
 You need to communicate
 ## to db?

 ## NAC rules for a our Node-Sample-App DB - Private Siubnet (Where does traffic